CLARUS-Project/clarus_ids_kit/README.md

 ALIAS=<<ALIAS>>
  ````

 - DAPS settings.
 Name, password and alias for the certificate used to register in DAPS.
-See [DAPS certificate generation](#daps-certificate-generation) section
+See [DAPS certificate generation](#daps-certificate-generation) section.
+The DAPS CERTIFICATE ALIAS shall be the ***preferred_name*** used in step 3 of the section.

 ````
 #DAPS certificate configuration